HMAckerman/GUImap/README.md

     - a Python SQL toolkit and Object Relational Mapper, allowing for efficient and high-performance database access.

-4. **Grafana SQLite Datasource**
+4. **Xsltproc**

-   - a Grafana backend plugin to allow using a SQLite database as a data source.
+   - a command-line XSLT processor used to transform .xml files.

 Software/Equipment Needed
 -------------------------